 Leases: We commenced operations in 1986 by purchasing properties from certain subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
-The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of March 31, 2022 are provided below.
+The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of September 30, 2022 are provided below.
 The base rents are paid monthly.
 The lease on McAllen Medical Center also provides for bonus rent which is paid quarterly based upon a computation that compares the hospital's current quarter revenue to a corresponding quarter in the base year.
 The hospital leases with subsidiaries of UHS, with the exception of the lease on Clive Behavioral Health Hospital (which is operated by UHS in a joint venture with an unrelated third party), are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+The lease for the Clive facility is guaranteed on a several basis by UHS (52%) and Catholic Health Initiatives-Iowa (48%).

 As previously disclosed on Form 8-K as filed on January 4, 2022, on December 31, 2021, we entered into an asset purchase and sale agreement with UHS and certain of its affiliates.
-Pursuant to the terms of the asset purchase and sale agreement, which was amended during the first quarter of 2022, a wholly-owned subsidiary of UHS purchased from us the real estate assets of the Inland Valley Campus of Southwest Healthcare System (at its fair market value of \$79.6 million), and two wholly-owned subsidiaries of UHS transferred to us the real estate assets of Aiken Regional Medical Center (at its fair market value of \$57.7 million) and Canyon Creek Behavioral Health (at its fair market value of \$26.0 million).
-In connection with this transaction, since the \$83.7 million aggregate fair market value of Aiken Regional Medical Center ("Aiken") located in Aiken, South Carolina, and Canyon Creek Behavioral Health ("Canyon Creek") located in Temple, Texas, exceeded the \$79.6 million fair market value of Inland Valley Campus of Southwest Healthcare System, we paid approximately \$4.1 million in cash to UHS.
+Pursuant to the terms of the asset purchase and sale agreement, which was amended during the first guarter of 2022, a whollyowned subsidiary of UHS purchased from us the real estate assets of the Inland Valley Campus of Southwest Healthcare System (at its fair market value of \$79.6 million), and two wholly-owned subsidiaries of UHS transferred to us the real estate assets of Aiken Regional Medical Center (at its fair market value of \$57.7 million) and Canyon Creek Behavioral Health (at its fair market value of \$26.0 million).
+In connection with this transaction, since the \$83.7 million aggregate fair market value of Aiken Regional Medical Center ("Aiken") located in Aiken, South Carolina, and Canvon Creek Behavioral Health ("Canvon Creek") located in Temple, Texas, exceeded the \$79.6 million fair market value of Inland Valley Campus of Southwest Healthcare System, we paid approximately \$4.1 million in cash to UHS.
 Aiken Regional Medical Center includes an acute care hospital and a behavioral health pavilion.

-The properties acquired by us in connection with the asset purchase and sale agreement with UHS were accounted for as financing arrangements and our consolidated balance sheets as of March 31, 2022 and December 31, 2021 include financing receivables related to this transaction amounting to \$83.7 million and \$82.4 million, respectively.
+The properties acquired by us in connection with this asset purchase and sale agreement with UHS were accounted for as financing arrangements and our consolidated balance sheets as of September 30, 2022 and December 31, 2021 include financing receivables related to this transaction amounting to \$83.7 million and \$82.4 million, respectively.
 Pursuant to the leases, as amended during the first quarter of 2022, the aggregate annual rental during 2022 on the acquired properties, which is payable to us on a monthly basis, amounts to approximately \$5.7 million (\$3.9 million related to Aiken and \$1.8 million related to Canyon Creek).
 The portion of the lease payments that will be included in our consolidated statements of income, and reflected as interest income on financing leases, is expected to be approximately \$5.5 million during the full year of 2022.
 Pursuant to the terms of the previous lease on the Inland Valley Campus of Southwest Healthcare System, we earned \$4.5 million of lease revenue during the year ended December 31, 2021 (\$2.6 million in base rental and \$1.9 million in bonus rental).